MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machinelearning-mlops.md

 - Preferred services for each stage of the project
 - Data connectivity and governance
 - An MLOps strategy tailored to the requirements of the industry, business, or data classification
-- Experiment management process champion / Challenger models
+- Experiment management process "Champion" / "Challenger" models

 ### Facilitate cross-team collaboration and sharing